What exactly does the Manor House offer?

 What sort of activities and outings do you organise?

-We have two activities co-ordinators whose role is to offer a varied daily programme of activities such as quizzes, bingo, sit & be fit, arts and crafts.
-We also help our residents to get out and about in the local Radcliffe community to help them maintain social links and contacts.
+We have two activities coordinators whose role is to offer a varied daily programme of activities such as quizzes, bingo, sit & be fit, arts and crafts.
+We also try and bring entertainment into the Home, for example singers and musicians.
+Staff will also help our residents to get out and about in the local Radcliffe community to help them maintain social links and contacts.

 We have a programme of outings and entertainment throughout the year.
 This has included boat trips in the summer, trips to local garden centres and entertainers visiting the home.
-We are also fortunate to have a monthly church service (which takes place in our lounge) and we do help our residents attend the Sunday service at St. Mary’s church (C of E).
-Should a residents wish to attend a religious service in a different church or if you have a different faith the home will support you with maintaining your spiritual needs.
+We do help our residents attend the Sunday service at St. Mary’s church (C of E) which is directly opposite the Home.
+Should a residents wish to attend a religious service in a different church or if you have a different faith the Home will support you with maintaining your spiritual needs.

 What sort of food is provided?

-We pride ourselves on our kitchen service.
+We pride ourselves on our kitchen service which is rated '5 star'.
 We offer nutritious and delicious home cooked meals made fresh every day.
 Our menu provides a varied and balanced diet and we regularly ask residents for their views on our food.
-We can also cater for individual dietary requirements and we are always prepared offer alternatives to the main menu.
+We can also cater for individual dietary requirements and we are always prepared to offer alternatives to the main menu.

 Do residents have to spend their time in the lounge?

 Our view at The Manor House is that everyone is an individual and should be able to spend their time as they wish.
-For some this will mean joining in group activities and enjoying meals socially, whilst others may prefer to spend more time in their rooms.
+For some this will mean joining in group activities and enjoying meals socially, whilst others may prefer to spend more time in their rooms or out in the gardens.
 Residents are free to choose which events they are involved with.
 Our meal times can be also be flexible to allow residents to eat in the dining room or in their rooms.